sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

    3 │        3         7         1
 ```

-Observe that using scalars for a variable, like `1` for the column `:fixed` get automatically broadcasted to fill all rows of the created `Dataset`.
+Observe that using scalars for a column, like `1` for the column `:fixed` get automatically broadcasted to fill all rows of the created `Dataset`.

-The missing values in Julia are declare as `missing`, and these values can also be an observation for a particular variable, e.g.
+The missing values in Julia are declare as `missing`, and these values can also be an observation for a particular column, e.g.

 ```jldoctest
 julia> Dataset(a = [1.1, -10.0, missing], b = 1:3)